kittsville/UoA-Beamer-Colour-Theme/readme.md

 ###License

 The theme is licensed under the LaTeX Project Public License and/or the General Public License v2 or later license.
 The license included with the repository is the GPL v2 license.

+### Disclaimer

+This is **in no way** affiliated with or condoned by the University of Aberdeen.
+I just made this to help standardise the inconsistent uni branding in beamer slides.